How To Achieve A Modernized App Stack

 • Granular Scaling

-• and Mixed Technology Stack
+• Mixed Technology Stack

 These characteristics make the ideal architecture very similar to the microservices architecture – and that’s not a coincidence.
 For many businesses, the microservices is the basis of the ideal architecture as it supports most of the requirements.